Crossing the Sahara: Algeria to Niger, 1991

 I am on a motorcycle.
 The bike is bucking about, but I’m in control.
 In fact, I’m flying.
 The engine’s pumping and the bars are buzzing as the front wheel kicks about, now in, and now out, of the ruts in the sand.

-The sand’s hard going, but I can handle it now.
-The sun is hot, hot, hot and I’m grinning form ear to ear.
+The sand’s bloody hard going, but I can handle it now.
+The sun is hot, hot, hot, and inside my helmet I’m grinning from ear to ear.

 The departure of the army caused a small panic amongst the varied bunch of about 60 desert crossers – bikes, cars, trucks, a bus – to be sold in Gahna, and one lone Japanese on a bicycle! – that had backed up at the border checkpoint.
 Bikes, cars and trucks scrambled to get going and head off.

 Why the activity?
 There is a Tuareg uprising underway, and there have been many attacks on travellers in the last 400 kms of desert, stretching from Agadez in Southern Algeria to the border.
 We ourselves had covered that 400 km stretch in one mind-and-body-blowing day, as just half an hour after setting off from a night’s desert camp we had come as across a French couple we had met earlier on the track, now abandoned in the desert, their vehicle and possessions taken at gunpoint only 10 minutes previously.

 People were nervous.
 Very nervous.
 So we struggled to get ready to join the first party out, struggled with zips locked solid with sand, struggled to sort our stuff and struggled to load the bikes.
 “Fuck it”, I said, “I need a coffee.
 Let this convoy go and we’ll hook up with a later one.”
 And so as I got the stove going, we watched a big convoy of maybe twenty cars and trucks and about ten bikes head off.
 A good decision as it goes.